CGI script that creates a fill-out form

 A large number of routines in CGI.pm actually aren't specifically

 defined in the module, but are generated automatically as needed.
-These are the "HTML shortcuts," routines that generate HTML tags for
+These are the "HTML shortcuts," routines that generate HTML tags foruse in dynamically-generated pages.
+HTML tags have both attributes

 (the attribute="value" pairs within the tag itself) and contents (the part between the opening and closing pairs.)
-To distinguish between
+To distinguish betweenattributes and contents, CGI.pm uses the convention of passing HTML

 attributes as a hash reference as the first argument, and the contents, if any, as any subsequent arguments.
-It works out like this: Code Generated HTML
+It works out like this: Code Generated HTML-- -------

 some contents